-Every month we hold a relaxed meeting with residents and their relatives, to discuss how we can make improvements to day-to-day life at Francis
+Every month we hold a relaxed meeting with residents and their relatives, to discuss how we can make improvements to day-to-day life at Mountfitchet

 - About You

-You don’t need any prior experience.
+You don’t need any experience.
 What you do need is core values suited to working in a care environment.
-You’re a compassionate, can-do person
+You’re a compassionate, can-do person looking

-looking to start a career as a carer.
+to start a career as a carer.
 You know how important it is to treat people as individuals.
-You’re keen to earn while you learn, gaining
+You’re keen to earn while you learn, gaining new skills,

-new skills, experience, without going to college and taking on debt.
-You want to progress quickly with the opportunity to explore exciting career
+experience's without going to college and taking on debt.
+You want to progress quickly with the opportunity to explore exciting career options